grafana/grafana/contribute/style-guides/code-comments.md

 ### Indicate main stability of APIs

+To indicate the main stability of APIs:
-Add a tag to mark the stability of the whole exported `class/interface/function/type`, and other interfaces.
+- Add a tag to mark the stability of the whole exported `class/interface/function/type`, and other interfaces.

-Place the release tag at the bottom of the comment to make it consistent among files and easier to read.
+- Place the release tag at the bottom of the comment to make it consistent among files and easier to read.

 **Do:**